Ovid/git-workflow/README.md

 Regardless of the branch you are on, this code:

-* Stashes changes (if any)
 * Checks out master
 * Does a fast-forward merge
 * Checks out your branch (if branch is not master)
 * Rebases onto the default branch (if branch is not already the default branch)
-* Pops changes from stash, if any

-In other words, it cleanly rebases your code on top of master, even if you have uncommitted changes.
+In other words, it cleanly rebases your code on top of the target branch.

+If you have uncommitted changes, `git refresh` will print an error an exit.
+If you pass `--stash` (or `-s`), it will stash your changes, run the commands, and the pop your changes.
+However, this means that if you have a rebase conflict, you will have stashed changes you will need to remember to pop off the stash.

 ## Pushing back to origin